-Currently, we identify no relevant affirmative security requirements in this jurisdiction regarding denial of service attacks or similar attacks.
+Currently, the authors identify no relevant affirmative security requirements in this jurisdiction regarding denial of service attacks or similar attacks.

-4.5 Other Data or Systems
+4.5 IoT, Supply Chain, Other Data or Systems

 ANACOM Regulation 303/2019 contains specific rules and obligations applying, specifically, to undertakings that offer public communications networks.
 These obligations extend to asset classification and inventory, to having and updating a security plan as well as reporting obligations (including an annual security report).
 Any breaches or loss of integrity incidents with a significant impact on the networks' functioning must be reported to ANACOM.
 Several circumstances, such as number of subscribers affected or geographic scope of the incident, are laid out in the Regulation as relevant criteria towards assessing whether an incident may cause serious harm to the operation and continuity of networks and services.
-Contributed by: Goncalo Machado Borges and Tiago Félix da Costa Morais Leitão, Galvão Teles, Soares da Silva & Associados